 Jenga is a popular game for all ages.
 Here at M.I.N.G., We like to make things bigger, better, and when possible, include alcohol.
+As men, why play Jenga when you can play Giant Jenga.

 We bring to you, the M.I.N.G.
 Giant Jenga Drinking game.
 Our version of Jenga is made from 2 x 4’s with drinking rules on the pieces.
 You can make one too, here’s how.